To know your competitors is to outperform them.

 This saying may be cliché, but its overuse is for a good reason: It’s true.
 Having all tidbits of information at your disposal is necessary to effectively strategize in all areas of your company, from product development to social media.
 It helps you improve on not just your weak areas but your competitors, too, giving you an opportunity to fill in product or service gaps in the market.

 Conducting an effective audit on your brand is a tedious process and one that can be ongoing indefinitely, depending on your goals and/or needs.
-At Paragraphs, we’ve helped national companies with brand equity research and offered suggestions based upon findings.
+Paragraphs is recognized as a Top Branding Agency on DesignRush, and we’ve helped national companies with brand equity research and offered suggestions based upon findings.
 If you would like to find more about your brand’s performance, contact us today.

 312.828.0200 | email@example.com